melisa-abuin/jelly-app/README.md

 # Jellyfin Music App

 A minimalistic and elegant music web client for Jellyfin, crafted with simplicity and serenity in mind.
-Lightweight, music-focused, and tailored for effortless listening.
+Lightweight, clutter-free, and tailored for effortless listening.